lexuancuong/aws-saa-c03/Security.md

 4. The IAM Role/User in the target account must have the permissions to DescribeKey, ReEncrypted, CreateGrant, Decrypt.
 5. When lauching an EC2 instance from the AMI, optionally the target account can specify a new KMS key in its own account to re-encrypt the volumes.

+### Combine with HSM (Hardware )
+A Custom Key Store in AWS Key Management Service (KMS) allows you to use your own hardware security modules (HSMs) for managing the encryption keys used by KMS.
+Instead of letting KMS manage keys entirely within its service, a custom key store gives you more control and flexibility over key generation, storage, and usage.

 ## Limitations
 - 4KB data size limit for direct encryption
 - API request quotas